2018 Armenian Revolution: April 25

-Pashinyan called for renewed protests on 25 April after talks with the Republican Party were cancelled due to Karapetyan’s refusal to accept preconditions laid down by Pashinyan.
-Earlier Pashinyan stated that the Republican Party had no right to hold power in Armenia, and that a "people's candidate" should be appointed prime minister prior to holding snap elections.
+Pashinyan called for renewed protests on 25 April after talks with the Republican Party were cancelled due to Karapetyan's refusal to accept preconditions laid down by Pashinyan.
+Earlier, Pashinyan stated that the Republican Party had no right to hold power in Armenia, and that a "people's candidate" should be appointed prime minister prior to holding snap elections.
 He added that the protest movement should nominate this transitional prime minister, a position that was rejected by the current government as it would violate the law.
-Protesters took to the streets to block the road to Yerevan’s international airport and the road leading to the border with Georgia.
+Protesters took to the streets to block the road to Yerevan's international airport and the road leading to the border with Georgia.
 Meanwhile, the Prosperous Armenia Party and the Armenian Revolutionary Federation both declared their support for Pashinyan's movement, with the latter pulling out of the ruling coalition.
 Pashinyan vowed to continue the protests until he was appointed prime minister.

 April 26

 Tens of thousands continued to protest on 26 April, though Pashinyan asked protestors to stop blocking streets.
-The ruling HHK party announced it was ready to meet with Pashinyan without any preconditions, while Pashinyan offered to negotiate with them while insisting he must become Prime Minister.
+The ruling Republican party announced it was ready to meet with Pashinyan without any preconditions, while Pashinyan offered to negotiate with them while insisting he must become prime minister.

 April 27

 Pashinyan called on his supporters to suspend their rallies in Yerevan for 2 days while he held rallies in Gyumri on 27 April and Vanadzor on 28 April.
-In the morning he met with Armenia's largely ceremonial President, leaders of the governing party's former coalition partner the ARF, as well as Parliament's second largest faction BHK.
+In the morning he met with Armenia's largely ceremonial president, leaders of the governing party's former coalition partner the ARF, as well as Parliament's second largest faction, Prosperous Armenia.
 In an interview on the same day, the president hailed the "New Armenia" that has come about due to the protests, and the chance for "a real democratic state".
-Meanwhile the ruling HHK party announced that they do not see any regime change occurring in Armenia.
+Meanwhile, the ruling Republican party announced that they do not see any regime change occurring in Armenia.

 April 28

-On 28 April, Pashinyan held rallies in Vanadzor and Ijevan, while the second and third largest parties in Parliament – BHK and ARF – announced they would support his candidacy for PM, and the ruling HHK party announced they would not block Pashinyan's candidacy, and that they would not put forward their own candidate.
+On 28 April, Pashinyan held rallies in Vanadzor and Ijevan, while the second and third largest parties in Parliament – Prosperous Armenia and the ARF – announced they would support his candidacy for PM, and the ruling Republican party announced they would not block Pashinyan's candidacy, and that they would not put forward their own candidate.

 May 1

-Parliament held elections for a new Prime Minister, with the opposition leader Pashinyan the only nominee, as over 100,000 people watched the 9 hour session being broadcast live at Republic Square.
-However the majority party blocked his nomination by voting against him with one exception.
+Parliament held elections for a new prime minister, with the opposition leader Pashinyan the only nominee, as over 100,000 people watched the 9 hour session being broadcast live at Republic Square.
+However, the majority party blocked his nomination by voting against him with one exception.
 After the election, prominent Armenian singers such as Iveta Mukuchyan and Sona Shahgeldyan performed for the crowd and made inspiring speeches.
 Pashinyan walked to Republic Square and told the crowd to go on strike the next day, and block all transportation from 8:15 in the morning until 5 in the evening, then gather for another rally at 7pm in Republic Square.